MLP99/Milan_Portfolio/index.md

 # Project 1: Festivate Exploratory Data Analysis
 For this school project my group members and I started a fictional company called Festivate to help fictional festival organizers to gain more insights from their data in order to help with decision making.
 I designed the SQL database for this project for the festival organizers and used R to manipulate and visualize data.

-* Designed a SQL database for the festival organizers
+* Designed a SQL database with 23 tables for the festival organizers
 * Used SQL to write queries to gain insights about revenue, logistics, festivals and festival visitors
 * Used also R for the Exploratory Data Analysis (EDA) to modify en visualize data in order to extract insights